Nickyben/Campus-Pointer-1.0/README.md

 # Pointer-1.0

-An advanced react native mobile app I built, where user can be staff or student, logs in and is able to use the app to facilitate the activities in the university
+An advanced react native mobile app I built, with user as either staff or student.
+User logs in and is able to use the app to facilitate the activities in the university, Faculty or Department